National Support Services

 Cancer Care is a national nonprofit agency that offers free support, information, financial assistance, and practical help to people with cancer and their loved ones.
 Services are provided by oncology social workers and are available in person, over the telephone, and through the agency’s Web site.
 Cancer Care’s reach also extends to professionals—providing education, information, and assistance.
 A section of the Cancer Care Web site and some publications are available in Spanish, and staff can respond to calls and e-mails in Spanish.

-Gilda's Club Worldwide is an organization that provides a meeting place for men, women and children living with cancer.
-Through networking, support, lecture and social groups, Gilda's Club offers a unique supplement to medical care in a comfortable, homelike setting.
-To learn how what they have to offer, please visit the Gilda's Club Madison Web site or call (608) 828-8880.
+Cancer Support Community, part of Gilda's Club, is an organization that provides a meeting place for men, women and children living with cancer.
+Through networking, support, lecture and social groups, Cancer Support Community offers a unique supplement to medical care in a comfortable, home-like setting.

 Lance Armstrong Foundation